The Cost of Drug and Alcohol Inpatient Rehab

 1. Is There a More Affordable Location for My Treatment?

 As mentioned above, location plays a huge role in how much treatment costs.
-Nationwide facilities like Zinnia Healing offer inpatient treatment programs at various locations.
+Nationwide facilities like Zinnia Health offer inpatient treatment programs at various locations.

 By calling ahead of time, you can discuss your treatment needs and your budget for care.
 The coordinator may also suggest applying for insurance or state-funded coverage to offset the costs.